-The convertible top can be lowered with the side windows either up or down.
+The convertible top can be lowered with the side windows down.

 The convertible top will not operate unless the parking brake is engaged.
 Do not lower the top while the vehicle is moving because the top may be severely damaged.
 Also, do not lower the top when the top material is wet.